g-a-e-p-h-u-o-c/blockchain-development/README.md

 # blockchain-development
-My private files on how to get rich mining crytocurrencies
+My private files on how to get rich mining cryptocurrencies